 There was a time in the early 1980s when the villagers of Cinquera, located on the northern border of El Salvador, fled from their homes.
-These were the early days of the violence, and the military—armed by the US—would spread terror throughout the region supressing the civic uprising that wanted an end to repressive militarism, and called for social justice and the opportunity to earn a liveable wage.
+These were the early days of the violence, and the military—armed by the US—would spread terror throughout the region suppressing the civic uprising that wanted an end to repressive militarism, and called for social justice and the opportunity to earn a livable wage.
 The military swept through villages in death squads, massacring combatants, disappearing citizens, and filling pits with the dead.
 Over 75,000 people were killed during the Civil War.

-Before the war El Salvador had other strains to social wellfare, the country had undergone intense deforestation due to majority land use for agricultural, the method of slashing and burning – although unsustainable – was policy to encourage new growth.
+Before the war El Salvador had other strains to social welfare, the country had undergone intense deforestation due to majority land use for agricultural, the method of slashing and burning – although unsustainable – was policy to encourage new growth.
 Over time, with longer hot seasons, and prolonged drought, El Salvador’s land resembled the dust bowl scattering topsoil with the heavy summer winds and washing away soil in mudslides where there was no vegetation to hold it in place.

 So the people of Cinquera left their village of 2,000 people, in search of safety, livelihood, and the best possible life they could manage.
 Twelve years passed.
 In 1990, a year before a peace treaty was signed, the villagers returned.
 They wanted to resettle their township and begin life again.
 When they returned they found a forest covering 19 square miles where before there had been none.